CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/actuallyadditions/compost.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy IBlockState`.
 Sets the texture rendering inside the Compost Bin in-world while the given recipe is being processed.
 Requires not null.
-(Default `null`).

         ```groovy
         inputDisplay(IBlockState)
         ```

     - `#!groovy IBlockState`.
 Sets the texture rendering inside the Compost Bin in-world while the given recipe has been completed but has not yet been extracted.
 Requires not null.
-(Default `null`).

         ```groovy
         outputDisplay(IBlockState)